newjersey/navigator.business.nj.gov/content/src/licenses/pharmacy_1.md

 * New employee information, including name, address, phone number, and email, if applicable
 * Applicable fees paid

-You must be registered with the [New Jersey Prescription Monitoring Program](https://www.njconsumeraffairs.gov/pmp/Pages/register.aspx) (NJPMP)  to renew your CDS registration.

 :::callout{ showHeader="true" headerText="What if I don’t renew my registration?" showIcon="false" calloutType="conditional" }

-Your CDS registration will be suspended.
+Your CDS registration will expire.

 :::